Bradie Tennell: 2019–20 season: Four Continents bronze and Grand Prix silver

-Tennell "had a rough start after her injury", but attended U.S. Figure Skating's Champ Camp in early August, although she had to wear a protective boot.
+Tennell "had a rough start after her injury", but attended U.S. Figure Skating's Champ Camp in early August while wearing a protective boot.
 She had to withdraw from a Challenger Series competition early in the season due to the injury but returned to training one month before her first competition of the season, 2019 Skate America.
 She placed first place in her "flawless" short program, with a personal best score of 75.10 points, an almost two-point advantage over Japanese skaters Kaori Sakamoto and Wakaba Higuchi, who were in second and third place, and Anna Shcherbakova from Russia, who was in fourth place, going into the free skate.
 Tennell's jumps were "effortless" and included "a solid" triple Lutz-triple toe loop combination, a double Axel, and triple flip.
 Her spins and footwork all received Level 4s, and she received a standing ovation from the spectators.
 Tennell skated a clean free skate as well, scoring 141.04 points.
 She successfully completed six triple jumps, including opening with her most difficult element, a triple Lutz-triple toe loop combination, as well as a triple flip-double toe-double loop combination and another triple Lutz-triple toe combination during the second half of the program.
 The technical judging panel, however, identified the second triple Lutz-triple toe combination as a triple-double, which removed several points from her score.
 A misidentification of an element did not qualify for an appeal in ISU rules, so Tennell's score remained, although it had no impact on the outcome of the competition.
 She earned 150.83 points during the free skate and the highest program component score of the competition.
 Tennell came in second place overall, earning a total of 216.14 points and her first silver medal at a Grand Prix competition.

 Tennell placed fourth at Skate Canada, a week after Skate America, earning a total of 211.31 points overall.
 She skated two "fairly clean" programs, and was the highest-scoring competitor without a quadruple jump.
 She came in fourth place after the short program, earning 72.92 points overall.
 She also was given Level 4 marks for three elements and earned the second-highest program component score (34.46 points).
 During her free skate, Tennell underrotated the second jump in a triple Lutz-triple toe combination and stepped out of a triple flip, but she was able to successfully complete a triple Lutz-triple toe combination at the beginning of the program, as well as two double Axels and a triple Salchow.
 Her spins and footwork were given Level 4s.
 She came in fifth place in the free skate but earned the third-highest program component score of the competition, with 138.39 points.